YonicDev/mpdr/README.md

 ## Usage

-MPDR takes a disc file (ISO/GCM only) of Metroid Prime NTSC 0-00 version of the game, and modifies the types of the doors accordingly.
+MPDR takes a disc file (ISO/GCM only) of Metroid Prime NTSC 0-00 or NTSC 0-02 version of the game, and modifies the types of the doors accordingly.
 Currently it supports switching to these types: